MaxxRider/Leech-Pro/README.md

 * `/gleech unzip`: This will unzip the .zip file and upload to drive.

+* `/leech unrar`: This will unrar the .rar file and dupload to telegram.

+* `/gleech unrar`: This will unrar the .rar file and upload to drive.

+* `/leech untar`: This will untar the .tar file and upload to telegram.

+* `/gleech untar`: This will untar the .tar file and upload to drive.

 * [Only work with direct link for now]It is like u can add custom name as prefix of the original file name.
 Like if your file name is `gk.txt` uploaded will be what u add in `CUSTOM_FILE_NAME` + `gk.txt`